Unilateral regulation breaks regularity of Turing patterns: Discussion and conclusions

-Interestingly, system \ttg{eq:Maini+g} with the unilateral term $\hat g(v) = \tau v^-$ produces patterns even for those values of diffusion constants which prevent any pattern formation in the original system (i.e. $\hat g \equiv 0$).
-Further, we observe that the critical ratio of diffusions for the system with $\hat g(v) = \tau v^-$ seems to be identical to the critical ratio of the linear approximation from the left, i.e. the choice $\hat g(v) = -\tau v$.
-However, the resulting patterns differ considerably.
-A general conclusion of these experiments is that the unilateral sources prescribed for the inhibitor $v$ break the regularity of patterns for all values of diffusion constants yielding patterns, provided the strength of the unilateral source is not negligible.
-In addition, recent experiments \cite{RybVej2014} with adding a unilateral term to the Thomas model \cite{thomas} yield the same conclusions and indicate that our findings about the effects of the unilateral term are not limited to a single model.
+{\bf Patterns for higher ratio of diffusion parameters.} Interestingly, system \ttg{eq:Maini+g} with the unilateral term $\hat g(v) = \tau v^-$ produces patterns even for those values of diffusion constants which prevent any pattern formation in the original system (i.e. $\hat g \equiv 0$).
+Further, we observe that the critical ratio of diffusions for the system with $\hat g(v) = \tau v^-$ seems to be identical to the critical ratio of the system with $\hat g(v) = -\tau v$.
+However, the resulting patterns differ considerably as we mentioned in the previous paragraph.

+We verified these conclusions numerically for the particular system \ttg{eq:Maini+g}, but we believe that they are valid for other kinetics as well.
+We verified this conclusion in \cite{RybVej2014} for a unilateral term added to the Thomas model \cite{thomas}.
+This indicates that our findings about the effects of the unilateral term are not limited to a single kinetics.
+The generality of these results is also supported by earlier results \cite{DKM,SookVat,KucVat2012}, which guarantee the existence of bifurcations of spatial patterns and certain instability of the ground state for large $d_1/d_2$ for a unilateral source described by variational inequalities, but they are valid for a very large class of kinetics.

-Reaction-diffusion systems with nonsmooth unilateral terms are interesting from both the theoretical and practical points of view.
+Reaction-diffusion systems with nonsmooth nonlinear unilateral terms are interesting from both the theoretical and practical points of view.
 In contrasts to the classical smooth case, where the small perturbations initially evolve according to a linear dynamics, the evolution of small perturbations of the ground state for the nonsmooth unilateral term is inherently governed by a nonlinear dynamics.
 This nonlinear dynamics may yield completely new phenomena in the pattern formation mechanisms.
 In this contribution, we have made an attempt towards the understanding of the unilateral terms in models of biological patterns formation.
 However, further research is necessary for the investigation of feasible biological applications.